Bunkai9448/NHL-07_public/README.md

 Additional resources, including BH Import and more, are available in this [forum thread](https://forums.operationsports.com/forums/ea-sports-nhl/932763-ea-sports-nhl-07-psp-quest-update-8.html) and this [Google Drive link](https://drive.google.com/file/d/1Rm_O4k81lplfeUFLLHMEnYTToRujk5QA/).

 ## License
-This project is open-source and free to use under the terms outlined in the [LICENSE](LICENSE) file.
+This project is open-source and free to use.